deejaygraham/omspa/src/pages/what-to-consider-and-challenge-what-i-do-responsibilities.md

 ---
-title: 'What to consider and challenge (what I do): responsibilities'
+title: What to consider and challenge (what I do) - responsibilities
 ---

-**

-What to consider and challenge (what I do): responsibilities

-**

 _Str#118.
 "Watch Out for Control Objects and Data Objects" Strategy // establishing responsibilities / what I do (consider and challenge)_